Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Introduction

+A proper understanding of radially symmetric solutions can be considered as a fundamental step in studying the multi-dimensional systems.
+Though apparently these solutions seem to be one-dimensional in nature, but the singularities at $r=0$ make the study in these cases much more complicated and more intriguing than in the general one-dimensional cases (see \cite{c1,pls1,mc1} for illuminating discussions on this).
+This article is devoted to the study of explicit spherically symmetric solutions for the multi-dimensional zero-pressure gas dynamics system and the associated adhesion model.\\ The adhesion model

-Here $u$ is the velocity and $\rho$, the density of the particles (see \cite{g1} and references therein for the physical importance and analysis of solutions).
-This system and its inviscid counterpart, the multi-dimensional zero-pressure gas system
+is one of the analytical models proposed to describe the large-scale structure of the universe.
+Here $u,\rho$ are the velocity and the density of the particles respectively (see \cite{g1} and references therein for the physical importance and analysis of solutions).
+This system and its inviscid counterpart, the multi-dimensional zero-pressure gas dynamics system

-have been an active field of research since they were introduced, see \cite{a1,g1,g2,s1,w1}.
+have been active field of research since they were introduced, see \cite{a1,g1,g2,s1,w1}.
 However there is no clear analytical understanding of the solutions of these equations.
-One question that remains is a well-posedness theory and large time behaviour of solution.
-In this paper we construct special solutions which are physically interesting and study its asymptotic behaviour.

-The advantage of \eqref{e1.2} over \eqref{e1.1} is that it is simpler to describe the solution in the region where classical smooth solutions exist.
-It is well-known that smooth solutions for \eqref{e1.2} does not exist globally in $\{ (x,t) : x \in R^n, t>0\}$, even when the initial data
+The well-posedness theory and large time behaviour of the solutions still call for a better understanding.
+The advantage of \eqref{e1.2} over \eqref{e1.1} lies in the fact that it is simpler to describe the solution of \eqref{e1.2} in the region where classical smooth solutions exist.
+It is well-known that global smooth solutions for \eqref{e1.2} do not exist in $\{ (x,t) : x \in R^n, t>0\}$, even when the initial data

 are smooth with compact support.
-So the global solutions should be understood in a weak sense.
-Weak solutions are not unique and we need additional conditions to select the physical solution.
-One way of selecting the physical solution of \eqref{e1.2} is by taking the limit of solution of \eqref{e1.1} as $\epsilon$ goes to $0$.
+Therefore we need to interpret the global solutions in a weak sense.
+But then weak solutions again are not unique and additional conditions need to be specified to select the physically interesting solution.
+One way of selecting the \textquoteleft physical\textquoteright solution of \eqref{e1.2} is by taking the limit of solution of \eqref{e1.1} as $\epsilon$ goes to $0$.